Early education rooted in the beauty and wonder of nature.

 Elderberry Schedule:

-Our forest kindergarteners meet Monday-Friday, 8:30am-2:00pm at the River Song bus before departing for our location of the week.
+Our forest kindergarteners meet Monday-Friday, 8:30am-2:00pm at River Song before loading up in their mobile classroom (mini-bus) and heading off for their adventure.
 After care is available from 2:00-5:30pm back at the school (additional charge for after care).

-The children's day is spent exploring parks and natural areas around Fort Collins using the River Song bus as our mobile classroom.
-Days are set up with a mixture of free play and natural explorations as well as more focused activities including circle, stories, hand crafts, etc.
+The children’s day is spent exploring parks and natural areas around Fort Collins.
+Days are set up with a mixture of free play and natural explorations as well as more focused activities including circle, stories, hand crafts, letter learning, “journaling”, and more.

 Indoor locations are planned in the event of inclement weather, though most of our days will be spent fully outdoors.

-They will often meet up with the Bluebells to learn and explore together with more friends!
+They will often meet up with the Bluebells (our other kindergarten class) to learn and explore together with more friends, including special field trips to farms, pumpkin patches, butterfly house, and more!

 Forest Kindergarten Details